AI-powered Innovation

 See Portfolio for list of our recent or notable projects.

-Paul Golding (Principal)
+About our CEO, Paul Golding

 Originally from the UK, our principal, Paul Golding, is a winner of the prestigious IEE prize with over 30 patents in a wide array of advanced technologies including AI, AI Safety, Signal Processing, Computer Vision, Computational Aesthetics, Blockchain, Digital Marketing and Analytics.